When need to explore backup images from My Computer?

 Tips: Place cursor over the system backup at Home interface, you’ll find an option named “Advanced” of the three.
 Click it and there is an “Explore Image” function as well.

-No complex operating process, you can explore Windows backup image from computer explorer successfully.
+No complex operating process, you can explore Windows backup image from My Computer or This PC file explorer successfully.
 When system restore fails to extract the file, you can deal with it through this utility as well.
 If you’re a Server user, please turn to AOMEI Backupper Server for further support.